Consumer Awareness Guide

 I hope you found this martial arts consumer awareness guide helpful.

-You are most welcome to come along to our dojo on thursday evenings and take your 10 minute consultation and 1st class absolutely free!
+You are most welcome to come along to our dojo on thursday evenings and take a 10 minute consultation, ask any questions you may have... your 1st class is absolutely free!

 For more information visit Arun Aikido Club